adrieltap/Automated-Heated-Bridge-System-ECE445-Project/Notebooks/kahmil/kahmil_labnotebook.md

 - What if I solder some subsystem but don't solder others, will it still work?
 - Rearrange the components a bit to make sure 6A from mosfet source has a place to go.
 - Add a connector pin for 3.3V to the mosfet section for more isolation?
 That way we can test it without using the MCU?
+- Why are traces same color as ground plane?
 ## Safety

 - Wall outlet voltage (120V AC or 230V AC) is deadly.